-Master of Education in Counseling (School Counseling)
+Master of Education in Professional School Counseling

-The Professional Counselor Program offers a program of study leading to the Master of Education degree with a major in Counseling.
+The Professional School Counselor Program offers a program of study leading to the Master of Education degree with a major in Professional School Counseling.
 The degree is primarily designed to enable graduates to pursue certification as a school counselor.
 The program also enables graduates to be eligible for the Professional Counselor License (LPC).
 Before school counseling certification can be granted, students must have accrued at least two years of teaching experience in public schools, grades K-12.

 The Master of Science in Counseling Psychology provides programs of study leading to graduates being eligible for the Professional Counselor License (LPC) credential.

 The department offers plans for those who are non-degree seeking and just need to take coursework to be eligible for certification by outside agencies or organizations in the following areas:

 - School Counselor